Choosing your ITRS Analytics deployment

 Key resiliency concepts Copied

-When planning your ITRS Analytics deployment, three fundamental concepts work together to provide different levels of configuration.
+When planning your ITRS Analytics deployment, these fundamental concepts work together to define the platform’s operational characteristics.

 High availability (HA) Copied